-As a Career Advisor, I have the opportunity to advise students interested in finance and consulting, as well as government, law, and international affairs, and general career areas.
+I have the opportunity to advise students interested in finance, consulting, entrepreneurship, and business.
 I love helping students figure out which career path is the best fit for them.
 I work with students to create resumes, cover letters, find internship and job opportunities, and improve networking and interviewing skills, including preparation for technical finance and consulting case interviews.

 I grew up in Rhode Island and majored in Finance at the College of William and Mary.
 After college, I worked in management consulting at PricewaterhouseCoopers and in project management at CIGNA.
 I completed a Master’s degree in Higher Education Management at the University of Pennsylvania.
 Prior to joining the Tufts Career Center in 2007, I worked as the Associate Director of Career Services for Wharton Undergraduates.
 I am excited to continue building relationships with Tufts students and aim to meet students where they are, academically, professionally, and personally.
 Outside of work, I love to run, hike, play tennis, and spend time with my 3 kids.

 Most interesting/unusual job: Writing interface and data conversion computer programs during my consulting days!